docker-saigon/docker-saigon-k8s/setup-DigitalOcean/README.md

 $ sudo chmod +x /usr/bin/jq
 ```

-The Scripts do not store any configuration of the cluster created and are pretty dumb, would like to move to terraform in future.
+The Scripts do not store any configuration of the cluster created and are pretty dumb, would like to move to terraform :heart: in future.

-**NOTE**: Be very careful with the script to destroy droplets, do not run unless you understand how it works!
+**NOTE :exclamation:**: Be very careful with the script to destroy droplets, do not run unless you understand how it works!

 #### Script: start.sh